 - Learn about TensorFlow 2.0 notebooks plus end-to-end text analytics code using Kubeflow

-Pramod Singh is a manager for data science at Publicis Sapient and a track lead for a machine learning platform project with Mercedes Benz.
-He has extensive hands-on experience in machine learning, deep learning, AI, data engineering, programming, and designing algorithms for various business requirements in domains such as retail, telecom, automotive, and consumer goods and has spent the last eight years working on data projects at product and service-based organizations.
-He’s the author of Machine Learning with PySpark and is also a regular speaker at major conferences and universities.
-He’s currently writing a couple books on deep learning and AI techniques for O’Reilly and Apress.
-Pramod holds a bachelor’s degree in electrical and electronics engineering from Mumbai University, an MBA focused on operations and finance from Symbiosis International University, and a data analytics certification from IIM–Calcutta.
-He lives in Bangalore with his wife and two-year-old son.
+Pramod Singh is a senior machine learning engineer at Walmart Labs.
+He has extensive hands-on experience in machine learning, deep learning, AI, data engineering, designing algorithms, and application development.
+He has spent more than 10 years working on multiple data projects at different organizations.
+He’s the author of three books Machine Learning with PySpark, Learn PySpark, and Learn TensorFlow 2.0.
+He’s also a regular speaker at major conferences such as the O’Reilly Strata Data and AI Conferences.
+Pramod holds a BTech in electrical engineering from BATU, and an MBA from Symbiosis University.
+He’s also done data science certification from IIM–Calcutta.
+He lives in Bangalore with his wife and three-year-old son.
 In his spare time, he enjoys playing guitar, coding, reading, and watching football.

 Akshay Kulkarni is a senior data scientist with SapientRazorfish’s core AI and data science team, where he’s part of strategy and transformation interventions through AI, manages high priority growth initiatives around data science and works on various machine learning, deep learning, natural language processing, and artificial intelligence engagements by applying state-of-the-art techniques, as well as a renowned AI and machine learning evangelist, an author, and a speaker.
 He was recently recognized as one of the “top 40 under 40 data scientists” in India by Analytics India Magazine.
 He’s consulted with several Fortune 500 and global enterprises in driving AI and data science-led strategic transformations.
 Akshay has a rich experience of building and scaling AI and machine learning businesses and creating significant client impact.
 He’s actively involved in next gen AI research and is also a part of next gen AI community.
 Previously, he was part of Gartner and Accenture, where he scaled the AI and data science business.
 He’s a regular speaker at major data science conferences recently gave a talk on “Sequence Embeddings for Prediction Using Deep Learning” at GIDS.
 He’s the author of a book on NLP with Apress and currently authoring couple more books with Packt on deep learning and next gen NLP.
 He is also a visiting faculty (industry expert) at few of the top universities in India.
 In his spare time, he likes to read, write, code, and help aspiring data scientists.